canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 sudo k8s list-images
 ```

+A list of images can also be found in the downloaded k8s snap for the
+`images.txt` file.

 Please remember to keep track of the images used by your workloads as well.

 #### Images Option A: via an HTTP proxy